Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 > Sign up today for your free Azure account and receive 12 months of free popular services, $200 free credit and 25+ always free services 👉 [Start Free](https://azure.microsoft.com/free/open-source).

-## Deploy to Azure

-1. Sign in to your Azure Account by clicking "Sign in to Azure..." in the Azure Logic Apps explorer

-   > If you don't already have an Azure Account, click "Create a Free Azure Account"

-2. Select the button to deploy

-3. Choose "Create new Logic App in Azure..."

-4. Enter a globally unique name for your Logic App

-5. Select a location

-6. Wait for deployment to complete.
-Progress will be shown in the bottom right corner of your window

-7. Once deployment is complete, expand your _subscription_ in the Azure Logic explorer to view it

 ## Development Notes

 If building the extension make sure you are using node version 14.
 If you are using [NVM](https://github.com/nvm-sh/nvm) or [NVM Windows](https://github.com/coreybutler/nvm-windows) you can just use 'nvm use' in this repo to switch to the supported version.